ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you choose to create a cross-regional copy of a snapshot, you need to specify a single snapshot to be copied to the target region.
 The snapshot is created as normal, and stored in your regional {{site.data.keyword.cos_short}}.
 When the snapshot is stable, a copy of the snapshot is created in the {{site.data.keyword.cos_short}} bucket in the target region.

+When the snapshot copy in the remote region is stable, you can use and manage it independently from the parent volume or the original snapshot.

+The creation of the copy in the remote region takes time.
+The more capacity a volume has the longer it takes for the copy in the remote region to become stable.
+For example, the creation of a full snapshots of a 3 TB volume in a remote region can take up to 12.5 hours.

+The first time that you create a cross-regional copy, that snapshot is a full copy of the parent volume's data.
+Subsequent copies can be incremental or full copies.
+Whether the remote copy is incremental depends on the immediately preceding snapshot in the chain.
+If the immediately preceding snapshot exists in the destination region, the copy can be incremental.
+If the immediately preceding snapshot does not exist, the copy must be full snapshot of the parent volume.

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.

 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.

+If you change the encryption type or the encryption key of the parent volume, the next remote copy must be a full copy of the parent snapshot, not an incremental copy.

 Only one copy of the snapshot can exist in each region.
 You can't create a copy in the local (source) region.
 {: restriction}

-The first time that you create a cross-regional copy, the snapshot is a full copy of the parent volume's data.
-Subsequent snapshots of the same volume contain only the changes that occurred since the previous snapshot was taken.
-The only exception to this rule is when you change the encryption type or the encryption key of the parent snapshot.
-When you change the encryption, the new remote copy needs to be a full copy of the parent snapshot, not an incremental copy.

-You can use and manage the cross-regional snapshot in the target region independently from the parent volume or the original snapshot.

 Creating a cross-regional copy affects billing.
 You're charged for the data transfer and the storage consumption in the target region separately.